What is a CDP (Customer Data Platform)?

 Lytics is an alternative to Segment that is very focused on empowering marketers rather than engineers and developers.
 Due to this reason, the implementation time for Lytics tends to be substantially longer than players like Segment, mParticle, Tealium, etc. However, as an upside, Lytics has an extremely intuitive UI that is tailored towards marketers rather than developers which makes it extremely streamlined and easy to use.
 Lytics has much more detailed and predictive machine learning capabilities compared to the other platforms.
 In fact, Lytics' Machine Learning API provides a framework to create custom ML models directly within the platform.
 These models are self-training and continuously update in real-time.
 All audiences created in Lytics are also updated in real-time with no user input.

-RudderStack is slightly different to the previous alternatives in that it is a fully open-source CDP platform tailored towards developers.
-RudderStack's core product functionality enables developers to deploy data pipelines and collect customer data from various apps, websites, and platforms to autotrack events.
+RudderStack is slightly different from the previous alternatives in that it is a fully open-source CDP platform tailored towards developers.
+RudderStack's core product functionality enables developers to deploy data pipelines and collect customer data from various apps, websites, and platforms to auto-track events.
 This information can then be activated in the data warehouse.
 Although RudderStack claims to be open-source, most of the features like cloud connect, ETL/ELT, reverse ETL, etc. are locked behind the paid offering.
-RudderStack tries to compete in multiple areas, but at the end of the day, it doesn’t do anything particularly well.
-As the age-old quote goes “Jack of all trades, master of none.”
 RudderStack has a couple of upsides though.
 Being an open-source platform, RudderStack is the only CDP that can run entirely on-premise.
 Additionally, Rudderstack does not own any of the data it hosts because everything is kept within an organization’s proprietary technology stack.
 In most cases, companies choose RudderStack when platforms like Segment get too expensive due to the MTU (monthly tracked user) pricing model in addition to the data ownership aspect.

 SimonData is an email service platform combined within a CDP.
 It is very similar to solutions like Braze, Iterable, Salesforce Marketing Cloud, Marketo, etc. Most CDPs capture data from various sources to create audiences and then push that information back into operational platforms so that marketers can use it to launch campaigns.
 However, SimonData claims to do all of this in one.
 It connects natively to data warehouses, but it moves the data out of the warehouse which can be very bad for compliance.
 SimonData also locks users into a simple user/event data model rather than supporting all types of data within the warehouse, like products, groups, flights, trips, purchases, etc. SimonData also creates another challenge in that it doesn’t support notifications efficiently.
 The needs of marketers are evolving extremely fast.
 This is one of the many reasons that companies are choosing to keep marketing platforms and data platforms separate and leverage dedicated solutions like Iterable or Braze on top of a CDP.